gkaf89/NCC-Trainings/Courses/docs/cuda/profiling.md

 Graphics application frame debugger and profiler: This is quite useful for analysing the profiling results through GUI.

 - [Nsight Systems](https://developer.nvidia.com/nsight-systems):
-System-wide performance analysis tool: It is needed when we try to do heterogenous computation profiling, for example, mixing MPI and OpenM with CUDA.
+System-wide performance analysis tool: It is needed when we try to do heterogeneous computation profiling, for example, mixing MPI and OpenMP with CUDA.
 This will profile the system-wide application, that is, both CPU and GPU.
 To learn more about the command line options, please use **`$ nsys profile --help`**

  -  ??? example